 Here's my shot at it.
 "Greg helps small business owners effectively manage their corporate finances by providing consulting services that go beyond simple income and expenses to create true profitability for their business."

 Here's your homework:

 I want you to go back through the video, use my formula, write down everything and create your USP.
 If you need help, just send it to me.
 And we know how hard it is to create your USP.
 So what we're doing is we're going to have a workshop that business owners can come to and we will help you create that USP.

 Right below this video is a sign-up link and I hope to see you there.
 If you have other questions about marketing, please leave a comment below and we're happy to shoot a video just on your question.
+Or just give our marketing company in nearby Lancaster, PA a call.
 And don't forget to like and subscribe!